 - Elder John Im

-- Downtown Campus: Ian Kim, Sooah Min, Marcelo Hong and Lorraine Kwan
+- Downtown Campus: Richard Ha and Lorraine Kwan

 Beyond our staff and leadership, the congregations of all three services have also experienced much growth and change.
 Mississauga Campus is seeing the increase in more families with young children, as well as returning university graduates who are now starting in their careers, creating a uniquely diverse congregation when adding to the existing core members who grew up in this Church.
-Meanwhile, in the six years since Downtown Campus was established, we have seen people from all backgrounds attending our services, drawing career-aged people, young families as well as a large body of students from nearby universities and colleges who have chosen to make New Hope Fellowship their place of worship, fellowship and spiritual feeding, many while studying away from home.
+Meanwhile, in the years since Downtown Campus was established, we have seen people from all backgrounds attending our services, drawing career-aged people, young families as well as a large body of students from nearby universities and colleges who have chosen to make New Hope Fellowship their place of worship, fellowship, and spiritual feeding; many while studying away from home.
 At the Uptown Campus, many young families and early career adults have come together.
 Passionate believers who are hungry to share and spread the gospel, in the nearby community, have joined together.